patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

 ## Capitalization across PatternFly

-Follow these guidelines for **PatternFly content**, including documentation, UX copy, blog articles, and more.
+Follow these guidelines for PatternFly content, including documentation, UX copy, blog articles, and more.

 - Use **sentence case** for page titles, menu items, navigation items, headings, subtitles, and subheading.